 - hunched over posture

 The professional that you work with will likely recommend either a low protein homemade dog food diet or some low protein dog food brands that are lower levels of phosphorus that is made with high quality proteins.
-When a dog digests protein, there is nitrogen left behind.
-Kidneys help to filter out the nitrogen.
+When a dog digests protein, there is nitrogen left behind, and kidneys work to filter out the nitrogen.
 It's why low protein food is best.

-A higher quality protein will leave behind less nitrogen, so it's important to choose the protein source wisely when making this homemade dog food for kidney failure recipe or a specific low protein homemade dog food.
+Furthermore, a higher quality protein will leave behind less nitrogen, so it's important to choose the protein source wisely when making this homemade dog food for kidney failure recipe or a specific low protein homemade dog food.
 Just remember that the amount of protein to include in your dog's food will vary depending on the stage of his kidney failure.